lieszkol/november-gallery/README.md

 **Hint:** To dig into the `galleryItems` (or any other) variable/collection, you have two optoins.
 You can simply add `{{ dump(embeddedGallery.galleryitems.toArray) }}` on your page after the component definition and it will print debug information about that variable straight in your page.
 Alternatively, you can install the <a href="https://github.com/scottbedard/oc-debugbar-plugin">Debugbar plugin</a> and then add `{{ debug(embeddedGallery.galleryitems) }}` to your page to show debug information in the Laravel debugbar.
 Make sure to replace "embeddedGallery" with the alias of your component as set in the component options!

-# Component: Pop-up Lightbox

-Use this if you wish to add a lightbox-style 'pop-up' gallery to your page that is only shown when the user clicks on an element (such as a link/button/image).

 # Component: Image List Only